compi-migui/tfg-doc/src/md/60_results.md

 ## Replication
 For starters we are going to look at the results generated using the exact methodology reported by @vidal_structural_2020.
 The same scaling and dimensionality reduction techniques, the same classifiers with the same parameters.
 That is the point of replication: verifying whether a given methodology faced with new data yields similar results.

-As mentioned earlier, we are additionally going to compute two new performance measures: the Matthews correlation coefficient and the General Performance Score (the latter parametrized with class-specific Unified Performance Measures).
+As mentioned earlier, we are additionally going to compute two new performance measures: the Matthews correlation coefficient and the general performance score (the latter parametrized with class-specific unified performance measures).
 These new metrics may shed some new light on the results or they may merely reinforce what was already apparent from the original results.
 We shall see.

 ### _k_-nearest neighbors classifier (_k_-NN) {#sec:results-reproduce-knn}
 There are two different values we can set to tweak the behavior of the _k_-NN classifier: one is _k_, the number of neighbors that the algorithm will take into account for each point.
 The other does not actually belong to the classifier itself, but rather is about the shape of the data we provide it: the number of principal components of the data we feed it.